noisegrrrl/surface-laptop-4-impulse-responses/README.md

 There are two versions, one with only the Realtek Audio Enhancements and the other with both the Realtek Audio Enhancements and Dolby Atmos activated.
 There is no version with Dolby Atmos alone as the Impulse Response was not usable.

-For general sound quality, it seems like the Realtek Audio Enhancements have the most impact, Dolby Atmos being barely noticeable during general use.
+For global sound quality, it seems like the Realtek Audio Enhancements have the most impact, Dolby Atmos being barely noticeable during general use.